amazon-archives/skill-sample-nodejs-calendar-reader/README.md

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-03-001._TTH_.png)

-2. Select the Configuration section, and make sure to choose the AWS Lambda ARN region corresponds to your AWS Lambda function's region.
+2. Select the Configuration section, and make sure to choose the AWS Lambda ARN region that corresponds to your AWS Lambda function's region.
 Add the ARN from the Lambda function you created in the AWS Console earlier.
 Select the **Lambda ARN (Amazon Resource Name)** radio button.
 Then, select **“No”** for account linking since we will not be connecting to an external account for this tutorial.
 Paste the ARN you copied earlier into the Endpoint field.
 Then select **Next**.

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-03-002._TTH_.png)